Better Choices, Better Results

 The O’Malley-Brown Record of Fiscal Responsibility and Shrinking Government

-- A History of Cuts: The O’Malley-Brown Administration has cut spending by a total of $9.4 billion over the last 8 years.
+- A History of Cuts: The O’Malley-Brown Administration has cut spending by a total of $9.4 billion over the last 8 years - more cuts than any administration in modern Maryland history.

 - Maryland’s AAA Bond Rating: Maryland is one of only 7 states to maintain an AAA rating from all three ratings agencies throughout the Recession.